-I had the benefit of watching him perform hundreds of rotator cuff repair surgeries and truly understanding the benefits of transosseous rotator cuff repair without suture anchors or implants, including:
+I had the benefit of watching him perform hundreds of Rotator Cuff Repair surgeries and truly understanding the benefits of rotator cuff repair without suture anchors or implants, including:

-2.)
-A more anatomic re-creation of the repair site, and
+2) A more anatomic re-creation of the surgical repair site, and

-3.)
-Significant cost savings compared to anchor-based repair.
+3) Significant cost savings compared to suture anchor-based repair.

 • Dr. Paterson is a shoulder specialist, practicing in Gilbert, Arizona as part of OrthoArizona Complete Musculoskeletal Care (Orthoarizona.org).